Castles and Manors

 To top it off, your tour price includes 3 gourmet dining experiences in 3 of Ireland’s premier restaurants, The Michelin Star restaurants of Patrick Guilbaud in The Merrion, The Earl of Thomond restaurant in Dromoland Castle and the Cliff House in Ardmore.

 Day 1 – Dublin Airport to Kilkenny

-Upon your arrival into Dublin Airport it’s time to collect your Hertz Car Rental and start your Luxury Castle’s and Manor Tour of Ireland.
-Taking into account your long flight, your first day’s drive is a short one, bringing you southeast of Dublin City to Kilkenny.
+Upon your arrival into Dublin Airport, it’s time to collect your Hertz Car Rental and start your Luxury Castles and Manor Tour of Ireland.
+Considering your long flight, your first day’s drive is a short one, bringing you southeast of Dublin City to Kilkenny.

 Day 2 – Kilkenny to Cork